 This often gets overlooked with open source solutions like Wordpress or Joomla.
-You have a site template which generates the overall look and feel but there is no granular control over your article production.
+You have a site template which generates the overall look and feels but there is no granular control over your article production.
 The best you can do is make a page with all the elements laid out how you want them and then use that as the basis for a new article.

 Sometimes though you may want to make a page that doesn't conform to a template and you can do this by creating a blank page.
 Alternatively, you can create a new page and delete everything you don't need.

 The Wix system doesn't currently allow you to globally modify the CSS.
-If you want to do that then you'll need to update it using the editor and place style tags everywhere you want to make a change.
+If you want to do that, then you'll need to update it using the editor and place style tags everywhere you want to make a change.
 This is why they make their templates better – because they have to be if you are unable to modify the CSS file.

 By contrast, Weebly allows you full access to HTML and CSS code.

-If you want to choose your own house font style or make changes to CSS then Weebly has those features right now.
+If you want to choose your own house font style or make changes to CSS, then Weebly has those features right now.
 If you're at the stage where “house style” is meaningful to you and manipulating CSS is essential then Weebly would be your choice.

 3. Design Features

-Wix consistently provides new innovations and features on a monthly basis.
+Wix consistently provides innovations and features on a monthly basis.
 For example last month (December 2016) they introduced 11 more templates as well as these great features:

 - Mobile Zoom In & Out: Now you can pinch to zoom in and out on your mobile Wix site and gallery images.

 - Wix Forum: Create an online community right on your site.
 Your visitors can become members, join conversations, follow posts, leave comments and more.